Oil Major Shell Plans To Shrink As Oil Rebounds

 "Shell's high net debt and the slow progress against its divestment plan are the last major concerns for investors, with the view that it remains the key risk for a dividend cut," Sanford C. Bernstein, a research firm, wrote in a recent note to clients.

 Shell insists it will hit its divestment targets, an indication that asset sales could pick up pace this year.
-Shell has oil and gas producing assets across the globe are potentially on the chopping block, including in New Zealand, Iraq, Thailand, Gabon and the UK's North Sea.
+Shell has oil and gas producing assets across the globe that are potentially on the chopping block, including in New Zealand, Iraq, Thailand, Gabon and the UK's North Sea.

-Meanwhile, as Shell is trying to shrink, its British counterpart BP is looking to grow with the oil market rebound.
+Meanwhile, as Shell is trying to shrink, its British counterpart BP (NYSE:BP) is looking to grow with the oil market rebound.
 BP inked a rash of deals at the end of 2016, announcing plans to spend billions of dollars on oil projects in Abu Dhabi, Mauritania and Senegal, offshore Egypt, and the U.S. Gulf of Mexico.
-BP and Shell are at different points in their evolution - BP (NYSE:BP) already went through a half-decade of retrenchment after the 2010 Deepwater Horizon disaster, a period of time in which Shell embarked upon a spending spree.
+BP and Shell are at different points in their evolution - BP already went through a half-decade of retrenchment after the 2010 Deepwater Horizon disaster, a period of time in which Shell embarked upon a spending spree.

 Now Shell is cutting back and BP is ready to grow.
 "It's time for BP to start growing," Dudley told Bloomberg TV a few weeks ago.
 "We've walked through so many difficulties in the U.S. that I think the company now is well-positioned for growth."

 If oil prices continue to rise in 2017, it will tend to lift all boats in the energy sector.
 But that does not mean that every company will use that improvement to pursue growth or step up drilling activity.